iroy2000/react-redux-boilerplate/README.md

 ```

-And your in node application or webpack config, those key/value pair will be injected into `process.env` .
+And your in node application or webpack config, those key/value pair will be available inside `process.env` ( e.g. `process.env.AWS_ACCESS_KEY` ).

 __Note__: Using `.env` file is optional, it meant to keep secret and inject information into environment variables, if you are using Jenkin or alike type of tools, you can inject environment variables there.